 Facts

-- 2. In 1998, security guards filed complaints against Lockheed and UP for various unpaid wages and benefits.
+- In 1998, several security guards filed complaints against Lockheed and UP for various unpaid labor benefits including underpaid wages, overtime pay, holiday pay, 13th month pay, and refund of deductions.

 Arguments of the Petitioners

-- 3. The rulings in the National Electrification Administration (NEA) and Manila International Airport Authority (MIAA) cases are inapplicable to UP.
+- The rulings in National Electrification Administration (NEA) v.
+Morales and Manila International Airport Authority (MIAA) v.
+Court of Appeals are inapplicable because UP's COA jurisdiction is only post-audit, and UP's obligation is a private contractual one, unlike MIAA's tax liability.

 Arguments of the Respondents

-- 2. The CA correctly applied the NEA ruling, requiring all money claims to be filed with the COA.
+- The CA correctly applied the NEA v.
+Morales ruling that all money claims against government instrumentalities must first be filed with the Commission on Audit (COA).

 Issues